Rated Excellent Online

 Secured Loan on a Leasehold Flat

-Raising finance against a leasehold flat is possible but comes with specific criteria around lease length, cladding certificates and service charges.
-A specialist broker can match you with lenders who accept leasehold properties.
+Raising finance against a leasehold flat is possible but governed by specific FCA-regulated criteria around lease length, cladding certificates, ground rent and service charges.
+A whole-of-market broker authorised and regulated by the Financial Conduct Authority can match you with specialist second charge lenders who accept leasehold properties.
+Expect to provide your lease, service charge accounts and any EWS1 certificate alongside standard income and identity evidence.

 £283 Avg. monthly saving